junchen93/functional-parcellation/README.md

-This repo is code for functional parcellation, which is under construction.
+This repo is code for functional parcellation.
+Under construction.

 ### work flow
 1. pre-processing of fMRI time series